Humza-Wani/Clustering-using-R/README.md

 # Clustering-using-R
-A clustering machine learning algorithm with given data set.
+A  hierarchical clustering machine learning algorithm with given claimants data set implemented using R.